strapi/strapi/docs/3.0.0-beta.x/concepts/models.md

 If you are just starting out it is very convenient to generate some models with the Content Type Builder, directly in the admin interface.
 You can then review the generated model mappings on the code level.
 The UI takes over a lot of validation tasks and gives you a feeling for available features.
 :::

+### For Content Types models

-Use the CLI, and run the following command `strapi generate:model restaurant name:string description:text`.
-Read the [CLI documentation](../cli/CLI.md) for more information.
+Use the CLI, and run the following command `strapi generate:model restaurant name:string description:text`.<br>Read the [CLI documentation](../cli/CLI.md) for more information.

 This will create two files located at `./api/restaurant/models`: